 These characters talk to each other at some point.

-This conversation is about something other than a man (not limited to romantic relationships, for example, two sisters talking about their father does not pass the test).
+This conversation is about something other than a man (not limited to romantic relationships, e.g. two sisters talking about their father does not pass the test).

 A variant requires that, in addition, the two women are named characters.